-This is a brilliant stand-in-the-kitchen-and-eat dish, which you can prepare in advance, cook in front of your friends, and serve straight from the pan with drinks.
-It is a dish most suited to a fish or vegetarian main course.
-I, for one, do not advocate meat-heavy dinners.
+This is a brilliant stand-in-the-kitchen-and-eat dish which you can prepare in advance, cook in front of your friends, and serve straight from the pan with drinks.
 You raise the temperature with the spice then cool it with the guacamole, all in one mouthful.
-The guacamole can be chilled for up to an hour before you want to use it, so all you need to do is spoon it over the meatballs or scoop it into a serving side dish.
-This dish is all cold with hot deliciousness.–Tamasin Day-Lewis
+The guacamole can be chilled for up to an hour before you want to use it, so all you need to do is spoon it over the meatballs or scoop it into a serving side dish.–Tamasin Day-Lewis

 - Quick Glance

 - 40 M

 - 2 1/2 pounds ground organic pork, fatty enough to stop the meatballs from drying out during the cooking

 - 1 red chili, finely chopped with its seeds

 - 1 tablespoon finely chopped flat-leaf parsley leaves